At the Project:

 upper bodies and heads.
 So, of the 11 perched Tree Swallows in the photo above, 9 are brownish SY females with varying amounts of blue, and the 2 blue birds are either SY males, ASY males, or ASY females, we can't tell which!
 For more on the confusing subject of determining sex and age of Tree Swallows click here.

 If this is your project's first year a majority of your swallows may be SYs that have never nested before.
 In older, well-established projects you can expect a lower percentage of females will be brownish SYs.

-Although we may have trouble telling their sexes apart, the Tree Swallows have no such difficulty, and somehow, during all the commotion of site claiming, courtship occurs, and the swallows pair up.
-And it happens fast, perhaps because both male need to secure a nest site as soon as possible and defend it.
-This pair formation What is courtship and what are its purposes?
+Although we may have trouble telling their sexes apart, the Tree Swallows have no such difficulty, and somehow, during all the commotion of box claiming, courtship occurs, and the swallows pair up.
+And it happens fast, perhaps because both male and female must find a nest site as soon as possible and defend it from all rivals.
+What is courtship and what are its purposes?